Green and brown logo Friends of TRA with green leafed plant

 About the TRA Resource Hub

 The TRA Resource Hub is a digital haven designed to empower older adults and adults with disabilities, their caregivers, and families.
 Whether you’re seeking assistance, exploring new hobbies, or simply craving a sense of community, we’ve got community partners that can help.
 Our mission?
 To make life a little brighter, a tad easier, and a whole lot more enjoyable.
+Resources in the Resource Hub have been researched by TRA staff and approved by the listings’ staff.
+A listing does not imply endorsement.

 What Can You Expect?